arunpn/mortar-pagerank/README.md

 ### pagerank\_postprocess.pig

 This pig script takes the final pagerank values calculated for each user and writes the top 1000 users and their pageranks to S3.

-# Twitter Data

-The twitter data we're using cames from [What is Twitter, a Social Network or a News Media?](http://an.kaist.ac.kr/traces/WWW2010.html) and was generated in early 2010.

-# Pagerank

-Pagerank simulates a random walk over a graph where each follower-followed relationship is an edge.
-The pagerank of a user is the probability that after a large number of steps (starting at a random node) the walk will end up at the user's node.
-There is also a chance at each step that the walk will "teleport" to a completely random node: this added factor allows the algorithm to function even if there are "attractors" (nodes with no outgoing edges) which would otherwise trap the walk.

-See http://en.wikipedia.org/wiki/PageRank for a more detailed algorithm explanation.

 # Pagerank Parameters